Impact of changing a username

 - All video call links in existing events (including recurring events) will include the old domain name.
 You cannot attend by clicking on the link.
 This is also true with email reminders and change notifications emails.
 Events created after the change will display the new domain in the video call link.

-Note: Changing the primary username will also affect chat history search using the Gmail Web UI.
+Changing the primary username will affect chat history searches using the Gmail Web UI.
 If you change the primary username, Gmail chat history search will not find the old chat history in searches for the new username.

 Other users previously associated with the renamed user automatically see the new username in their chat lists and are able to chat with the renamed user.
 These other users will no longer see the old username but can still find it via autocomplete.
 If they invite the older name to chat, it is added to their list but without an icon.
 No new chat conversations with this name are allowed.